Unsure how to make your Confluence content stand out? Here are four easy ways to highlight text in Confluence (and when to use them).

 - It can look unprofessional, especially on external or customer-facing pages.

-- It's temporary - the text only stays highlighted while your comment remains unsolved.
+- It's temporary - the text is only highlighted while your comment remains unsolved.

 Benefits:

-- A variety of background colours and icons (including emojis) lets you highlight text in a more eye-catching way.
+- Can be customised with several background colours and icons (including emojis) to highlight text in a more eye-catching way.
 It’s also possible to change the text colour.

 - You can add text on multiple lines, making it useful for longer messages.